PetrKryslUCSD/FinEtoolsDeforLinear.jl/tutorials/Cook-plane-stress-tutorial.md

     );
 ```

 We make the dictionary for the region (the interior of the domain).
-The FEMM and the material are needed.
+The FEMM for the evaluation of the integrals over the interior of the domain (that is the stiffness matrix) and the material are needed.
 The geometry data  now is equipped with the  triangular  three-point rule.
 Note the model-reduction type which is used to dispatch to appropriate specializations of the material routines and the FEMM which needs to execute different code for different reduced-dimension models.
+Here the model reduction is "plane stress".

 ```julia
 MR = DeforModelRed2DStress